 Prerequisite: ESL 372 and 373.
 Course Advisory: ESL Assessment Score of 31-50.
 Offers development in reading and vocabulary improvement for the intermediate ESL student.
 College-level reading passages range from narration to argumentation.
 Students practice the phonetic structure of the English sound and spelling systems to decrease confusion in reading comprehension.
-Graded exercises, quizzes, comprehension tasks, a midterm, and a final exam that includes an essay are required for successful completion of this course.
+Graded exercises, quizzes, comprehension tasks, unit tests, and a final exam are required for successful completion of this course.
 Repeatable 1 time.
 Three hours lecture.

-Intermediate Sentence Structure: Spoken English

-Prerequisite: Successful completion of ESL 372 and 373.
+Intermediate Sentence Structure: Spoken English Prerequisite: ESL 372 and 373.
 Course Advisory: ESL Assessment Test score of 31-50.
 An intermediate English course for non-native speakers focusing on the correct use of basic English sentence structures in oral communication.
 Knowledge of the structures reinforced and verified through written assignments.
+Repeatable 1 time.
 Three hours lecture.